Burgestrand/spotify/README.markdown

 if you could create an issue on [libspotify gem issue tracker](https://github.com/Burgestrand/libspotify/issues) so I can fix the build for your platform.

-However, while you’re waiting for the issue to resolve you could install libspotify manually.
+While you’re waiting for the issue to resolve you could install libspotify manually.
 I’ve provided instructions on how to do this in Hallon’s wiki: [How to install libspotify](https://github.com/Burgestrand/Hallon/wiki/How-to-install-libspotify)!

 A note about versioning scheme